cs1302uga/cs1302-minesweeper-alpha/README.md

   the grader then compares that output to a file containing the expected output for that test case.

-  If your code doesn't execute using the commands above, we will note be able to grade it.

-  **NOTE:**
-  Please take special care that your program works using the command-line arguments described in [this section](#test-cases).
-Including the `--seed` and `--gen` command-line options as described in this project description is mandatory.
-If your program does not  work with these command-line arguments, then it will fail most of the test cases. **The graders will not adjust the commands when running your program to accomodate a different set of options.**
+  If your code does not execute with a command-line argument as described above, then it will automatically be assigned a grade of zero, regardless of any code contained in the submission.
+No exceptions will be made for this.
+That is, **the graders will not adjust the commands when running your program to accomodate a different set of command-line arguments.** If there is a package-related issue, however, then the graders may make some minor adjustments for a relatively small grade penalty.

-  In other words, **This is exactly how we will run your code.
+  In other words, what is presented above **is exactly how we will run your program.
-  So, this is how you should run it while testing.**
+  Therefore, it is how you should run it while developing and testing your program.**

 ### Non-Functional Requirements